 “About once a week,” she replied.
 “But that’s because I have access to free chiropractic care.
-I suppose if I had to pay for it myself it would probably be about once a month.”
+I suppose if I had to pay for it myself, it would probably be about once a month.”

 My guess is that the build-it-and-they-will-come mentality is a holdover from the days of generous insurance reimbursement.
 With a deep-pocketed insurance carrier picking up the tab, you didn’t need much of a personality or, for that matter, a very clear explanation of what chiropractic is and what it isn’t.

-Today, without the price supports afforded by third parties, the notion that you can find a 1,200 square foot office with affordable rent, hang out a shingle and wait for your community to beat a path to your door is a quaint reminder of the era of gold neck chains, jaw encroaching sideburns and $100 deductibles with 80/20 coverage.
+Today, without the price supports afforded by third parties, the notion that you can find a 1,200 square foot office with affordable rent, hang out a shingle and wait for your community to beat a path to your door is a quaint reminder of the era of gold neck chains, jaw encroaching sideburns, and $100 deductibles with 80/20 coverage.

 If you find yourself experiencing career-questioning gaps between patients these days, I feel your pain.
 Really, I do.
 Because whether consciously or unconsciously, you were deceived.
 You’re running a small business here.
 (Or trying to.)
 And your license is merely the admission ticket into the ring.
-Your community doesn’t owe you a living because of your knowledge, degree, student loan balances or practice location.
+Your community doesn’t owe you a living because of your knowledge, degree, student loan balances, or practice location.
 In fact, your community doesn’t care one iota.
 Mind you, it’s not conspiring against you, it’s merely ambivalent.
 Neutral.
 Oblivious.

 Journal.
-If you’re in the unemotive half of the equation, it’s critical that you get your thoughts and feelings down on paper.
+If you’re in the non-emotive half of the equation, it’s critical that you get your thoughts and feelings down on paper.
 It’s the first step to leaving the safety and comfort of living in your head and becoming more available to others.
 Often what you think of as showing up deeply intuitive or as a brilliant diagnostician, patients perceive as detached aloofness and an off-putting healthier-than-thou attitude.
 Journaling can help you assign words to your experience.
 The next step is expressing them.

 It’s not about you.
-Most of the emotional baggage standing in the way of showing up aggressively friendly, speaking first and being curious about others is actually the result of making interactions about you.
+Most of the emotional baggage standing in the way of showing up aggressively friendly, speaking first, and being curious about others is actually the result of making interactions about you.
 About your reputation.
 About whether they like you.
 About looking good.
 About self-preservation.
 And dozens of other things you are powerless to control.
 Only when you can get yourself out of the way and invest yourself in something larger than you and your pathetic attempts at surviving in what appears to be a hostile world, will you be free.
-Get over yourself, already!
+Get over yourself, already.

 Turns out, there is some truth to the “build-it-and-they-will-come” mantra.
 Build you and they will come.

 By the time a patient has any need for you (or any other health care practitioner), they deeply desire to meet someone who is confident, certain and exudes hope and possibilities.
-You can’t show up as that resource if you’re secretly afraid of the world, have acquired an entitlement mentality or live in your head.
+You can’t show up as that resource if you’re secretly afraid of the world, have acquired an entitlement mentality, or live in your head.
 I’m guessing that nobody told you that the metric used to measure success in chiropractic college (grades) would have little to do with what will be needed for success afterwards.
-Sorry about that.